mlcommons/ck/cm-mlops/script/app-loadgen-generic-python/README-extra.md

 This portable CM script provides a unified API and CLI to benchmark ONNX models using the [MLPerf loadgen](https://github.com/mlcommons/inference/tree/master/loadgen).
-It measures performance withou accuracy using randomly generated inputs.
+It measures performance without accuracy using randomly generated inputs.
 If you need accuracy too, please check [this portable CM script](../run-mlperf-inference-app).

 ## Development status